llgneuroresearch/Volulabel-flow/README.md

 ### Optional Arguments

 - `--run_volumetry_labels`: Run volumetry on labels.
 By default, true
+- `--run_ct_bet`: Run CT BET.
+By default, true.
+If true, the pipeline will run CT-BET on the volumes except if a brain_mask.nii.gz image is available in the subject input foler.
-- `--qc_config`: YAML config file to perform quality controls on labels.
+- `--custom_qc_config`: YAML config file to perform quality controls on labels.
 By default, use the yaml in the container.
 - `--output_dir`: Directory where to write the final results.
 By default, will be in "./results".

 ### Available Profiles